Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Lie Group Variational Collision Integrators for the Bouncing Ellipsoid

 Furthermore, $[\lambda]$ indicates the requirement to compute it first.
 In fact, this is the same $\lambda$ as in Theorem \ref{thm:jumpC1} in the continuous case.
 However, note that determining $\lambda$ on the Lagrangian side can be difficult since we do not have information on the instantaneous linear and angular velocity $(\dot{\bm{x}}^{-}, \bm{\Omega}^{-})$ before the impact.
 Therefore, the solution of $\lambda$ is discussed on the Hamiltonian side, which follows easily from Corollary \ref{cor:jumpCondsH}.
-Once $\lambda$ is determined, $(\bm{x}_{i},R_{i})$ can be solved similarly to the previous discrete Lagrangian maps, and one can verify that \eqref{eqn:discreteLM2s1} is satisfied.
+Once $\lambda$ is determined, $(\bm{x}_{i},R_{i})$ can be solved similarly to the previous discrete Lagrangian maps.

 Finally, we write the last set of equations from \eqref{eqn:discreteImpact3} by first computing